ismaelgt/poolbot-server/README.md

   ./src/manage.py collectstatic
 ```

-## Setting up

-The following two steps must be completed to enable the leaderboard:
+Complete the next steps to finish the leaderboard config:

-1. Create `src/leaderboard/slack_user_list.json` and paste in the contents of the response from https://api.slack.com/methods/users.list/test (this is a temporary work around)
 2. Run `cp src/app/extra_settings.py.base src/app/extra_settings.py` and add the IPs granted access to AUTHORISED_LEADERBOARD_IPS.
 The reason for IP whitelisting is that the leaderboard is designed to be used on a public computer where user level authentication would be a security issue.